 An annual subscription to Rosetta Stone is only $9.99 a month and gives you access to all of the languages.
 They also have a Lifetime Subscription, and to join you only need to pay a one-time fee of $179!
 Or if you wanna try it out before committing, their 3-month subscription costs $11.99 per month.

 Such a steal, considering the number of awesome features their program has.
-Rosetta Stone is way more affordable than going to classes or hiring a tutor, and their approach to learning is just better.
-Especially not that they’re offering free tutoring sessions through the end of June!
+Rosetta Stone is way more affordable than going to classes or hiring a tutor, and their approach to learning a new language is just better.

 I’ve been using Rosetta Stone for two months, and I’m really proud of my progress.
 Their app makes it easy to stick to it and not give up.